nicole-zy/Interactive-Lab-Hub/Lab 5/README.md

 ### Part 2.

-Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video. when the camera is stablized, the quality of the detection improves significantly.
+Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

+When the camera is stabilized, and the user is at a decent distance, the quality of the detection improves significantly.
+The camera is able to detect faces and eyes even if a mask is work on the bottom half of the face.
+We also explored with the automatic picture taking feature and introduced that, so many pictures were taken without us needing to click a button.
 ![alt text](https://github.com/nicole-zy/Interactive-Lab-Hub/blob/Spring2021/Lab%205/stable.jpg?width=1500&height=1100)